 Location: Savanna Bay, Virgin Gorda

-We started off the morning with a bright and early start and departed for Spanish Town with a light sea breeze on our backs.
+We started the morning with a bright and early start and departed for Spanish Town with a light sea breeze on our backs.
 Today’s project consisted of helping one of the local school by cleaning up the school grounds, creating garden boxes and giving the school a new coat of paint.
 It was arduous and grueling work, but it was extremely fulfilling.
-This felt like our first major service project due to the fact that we were giving to the local community.
+This felt like our first major service project because we were giving to the local community.
 To think that we could better the lives of the island children made all of the hard work and sweat worthwhile.

 Once we finished with the morning service work, we made our way back to the catamaran and docked the boat at Spanish Town for the next two hours.
 During these two hours, we were free to walk around and explore the dockside area.
 We split off into our respective groups and enjoyed ourselves at the local stores and shops.
 Some people purchased souvenirs while others got some much desired (and decadent) ice cream.
 Lastly but possibly most importantly, we had Wi-Fi!!!
 We used this free luxury to be able to contact family and friends; let’s say that selfies were taken.